auth0/docs/articles/libraries/lock/v11/migration-guide.md

 ### getProfile

 In Lock 10 this function received a string parameter with an ID Token.
 If you choose to use it in Lock 11, it needs to receive an Access Token.
 You’ll need to update your code to change the parameter sent.
+The method now mirrors the functionality of the `getUserInfo` method.

 ### oidcConformant